JamesAKwiecinski/dog-vision/README.md

 ### Abstract

-I have developed a multi-class classifier model using the MobileNet V2 architecture (see above) and further added 120 trainable dense layers, one for each unique dog breed in the training data.
-In order to utilize MobileNet V2, I had to preprocess our images into tensors which had a resolution of 224 x 224 entries and then further create batches of 32 images to more optimally train the model.
-For training, I chose a cross-entropy loss function and Adam optimizer and included a callback which enacted an early stop if the accuracy did not appreciably change in 3 epochs to ensure that the model did not overfit the training data.
+I developed a multi-class classifier model using the MobileNet V2 architecture (see above) and further added 120 trainable dense layers, one for each unique dog breed in the training data.
+In order to utilize MobileNet V2, I had to preprocess all the images into tensors which had a resolution of 224 x 224 entries, necessary for input into MobileNet V2, and then further create batches of 32 images to more optimally train the model.
+For training, I chose a cross-entropy loss function and the Adam optimizer and included a callback which enacted an early stop if the accuracy did not appreciably change in 3 epochs to ensure that the model did not overfit the training data.
 In total, the model was trained on 10,222 images of dogs over a span of 33 minutes before early termination.

 ### Results